GiovanniSalmeri/yellow-chant/README.md

 <p align="center"><img src="chant-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-chant/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show a Gregorian chant score

-Write the Gregorian chant score in [GABC notation](https://gregorio-project.github.io/gabc/) and put it into a block code with the attribute `chant`.
+You can write a Gregorian chant score with [GABC notation](https://gregorio-project.github.io/gabc/).
 GABC is a format that allows to write easily Gregorian music, even without a graphical editor.
 [GregorBase](https://gregobase.selapa.net/) is a huge library of public domain chants in GABC notation.

+Insert the chant score with a code block.
+Wrap the data in \`\`\` and add the language identifier `chant`.

 ## Example

 A Gregorian chant score in GABC notation:

-    ```chant
+    ``` chant
     name:Puer natus est;
     office-part:Introitus;
     mode:7;